 - Counselor = He is our teacher and guides us in how to understand and apply God’s Word to our everyday life.
 He gives us wisdom.

-- Comforter = He is our greatest, most compassionate encourager in a time of need.
+- Comforter = He is our greatest, most compassionate encourager in times of need.

-To know God – know Jesus in faith.
-To know Jesus is to receive a great gift – the gift of the Holy Spirit.
+To know God, get to know Jesus.
+To know Jesus in faith is to receive a great gift – the gift of the Holy Spirit.